L0UARN/boring-dungeon/README.md

 your inventory.
 While exploring a level, the exclamation points represent rooms you can visit, and stairs are exits to the next level.
 While inside a room, doors are your way out of the room back to the level, red arrows are enemies and flickering lights on the grounds represent items you can pickup.
+While fighting, left click to attack the ennemy, and right click to block.

 ## Mechanics
 **Levels**: The amount of rooms present in the level is equal to the current